RedisLabs/redislabs-docs/content/modules/redisgraph/release-notes/redisgraph-2.10-release-notes.md

 #### What's new in 2.10

-- New path-finding algorithms:
+- New pathfinding algorithms:
   - The `algo.SPpaths` procedure yields one, _n_, or all minimal-weight, optionally bounded-cost, optionally bounded-length paths between a given pair of nodes.
   - The `algo.SSpaths` procedure yields one, _n_, or all minimal-weight, optionally bounded-cost, optionally bounded-length paths from a given node.
 - Introduce `SET` for adding node labels and `REMOVE` for removing node labels, node properties, and edge properties.
 - Support deleting paths with `DELETE`.
 - Introduce 29 functions: `toBoolean`, `toBooleanOrNull`, `toFloatOrNull`, `toIntegerOrNull`, `toStringOrNull`, `toBooleanList`, `toFloatList`, `toIntegerList`, `toStringList`, `properties`, `split`, `last`, `isEmpty`, `e`, `exp`, `log`, `log10`, `sin`, `cos`, `tan`, `cot`, `asin`, `acos`, `atan`, `atan2`, `degrees`, `radians`, `pi`, and `haversin`.
 - Graph slow log can be reset with `GRAPH.SLOWLOG g RESET`.
 - Queries are now atomic (_Atomicity_ is the guarantee that each query either succeeds or fails with no side effects).
-Whenever a failure occurs, the query effect is rolled-back from an undo-log.
+Whenever a failure occurs, the query effect is rolled back from an undo log.

 ### Details